Do Sourdough —Slow Bread for Busy Lives by Andrew Whitley.

 It’s a clear and reassuring way to learn the different processes and there is some very useful advice throughout the book.
 ‘Be patient’, and interestingly, “there’s no right or wrong way of kneading”.
 Handy to know and it’s tips like these that will leave you feeling more confident by the end of chapter 2.
 The detailed recipes for different sourdough breads are uncomplicated and easy to follow and there’s also a recipe for an overnight, no-knead sourdough.
 Extremely useful if you find yourself short of starter anytime.
 The troubleshooting section with some FAQs is very helpful and will answer most questions, particularly those about problems with starters.

-If baking bread has been your sourdough experience then the chapter on ‘Freestyle baking’ will confidently take you to a new level.
+Master the basics and the chapter on ‘Freestyle baking’ will confidently take you to a new level.
 “Once you’ve got the hang of it, baking with sourdough is tremendously liberating.
-That starter in your fridge is a powerhouse of possibilities”.
+That starter in your fridge is a powerhouse of possibilities.
 Sourdough ciabatta, soft rolls, pizza, crispbreads and crumpets, almost very kind of bread can be made with sourdough.
 Sweet sourdough is covered and there’s a heavenly recipe for a ginger and ginger sourdough bannock.

 This book is undoubtedly an invaluable reference for bread makers and those who long to make sourdough, but have been put off by the so called time consuming complicated process.